An application of a generalization of Artin's primitive root conjecture in the theory of monoid rings

-If $\Gamma$ is torsion-free and {\em cancellative} ($\alpha + \beta = \alpha + \gamma$ implies $\beta = \gamma$), neither factor on the right is a unit in $R[X;\Gamma]$, \footnote{This needs to be checked.
-I can show that $X^{\alpha}-1$ is not a unit if $\alpha \ne 0$, but I'm not sure about the other factor.
-This is certainly true if $\Gamma$ is a submonoid of $\Q^{+}_0$, which is the situation in which we will ultimately be interested.} which shows that $X^{\pi}-1$ is {\em not} irreducible in $R [X; \Gamma]$.
-So if $X^{\pi}-1$ is irreducible in $R[X;\Gamma]$, then $\pi$ must be indivisible.
+If $\Gamma$ is torsion-free and {\em cancellative} ($\alpha + \beta = \alpha + \gamma$ implies $\beta = \gamma$), \cite[Theorem 11.1]{gilmer} implies that neither factor on the right-hand side of \eqref{first} is a unit in $F[X;\Gamma]$, which shows that $X^{\pi}-1$ is reducible (not a unit and not irreducible) in $F [X; \Gamma]$.
+Equivalently, if $X^{\pi}-1$ is irreducible in $F[X;\Gamma]$, then $\pi$ must be indivisible.
 We are interested in conditions under which the converse holds.
 Specifically, we say that a commutative, torsion-free, cancellative monoid $\Gamma$ is a {\em Matsuda monoid} provided that for every field $F$ and every indivisible $\pi \in \Gamma$, $X^{\pi}-1$ is irreducible in $F[X;\Gamma]$.
-If this condition holds only for fields $F$ of characteristic $p \ge 0$, we instead say that $\Gamma$ is a {\em Matsuda monoid of type $p$}.
+A somewhat weaker condition is that this condition hold for all fields $F$ of a given characteristic $p \ge 0$, and in this case we say that $\Gamma$ is a {\em Matsuda monoid of type $p$}.